KDE/codevis/doc/getting_started.md

 Codevis GUI doesn't visualize source code directly, it visualizes project files (.lks files) previously parsed using our parsing libraries.
 This can be done either using the CLI or the GUI.

 For a first approach, consider the example project [codevis.lks](../examples/codevis.lks).
-To visualize the code, first [download and install codevis](../README.md#prebuilt-binaries) and open the GUI and select "Open existing project", then select the `codevis.lks`.
+To visualize the code, first [download and install codevis](../README.md#prebuilt-binaries), then open the GUI and select "Open existing project".
+Finally, select the `codevis.lks` inside the example folder.

 ![example-1](images/codevis-1.png)